marchof/java-almanac/site/content/features/recordpatterns.md

 ```
 default int length() {
    return switch (this) {
-      case Initial(var _, var end) -> end;
+      case Initial(var __, var end) -> end;
       case Final(var seq, var start) -> seq.length() - start();
-      case Middle(var _, var start, var end) -> end - start;
+      case Middle(var __, var start, var end) -> end - start;
    };
 }
 ```

 No `default` is required because we provided cases for all classes that implement the sealed interface.

 Note the double underscore for the variables that we don't care about.
-(A single underscore is a Java keyword, held in reserve for future use.)
+Once [JEP 443](https://openjdk.java.net/jeps/443) is no longer a preview feature, we can use a single underscore.

 The following sandbox contains the complete example.
 Note that a record pattern can have a guard: